jsmolka/blog/content/posts/horizons/index.md

 I am writing this post because of my admiration for the creative direction.
 It's great in isolation, but the quality of music elevates it to another level and makes it much more memorable.
 Horizons is quite long for a modern album and consists of 16 songs, including one short instrumental intro.
 In it, Starset continue to experiment with their sound, something they have done ever since their debut album:

 1. **Transmissions** established the classic Starset formula: cinematic rock with orchestral elements and sci-fi-inspired themes.
 Some of the through-composed and long-winded outros turn songs into experiences.
 Tracks like [My Demons](https://www.youtube.com/watch?v=nkll0StZJLA) and [It Has Begin](https://www.youtube.com/watch?v=XZp3Mtn-YsI) continue to be among their most well known work.
 2. **Vessels** refines the sound of Transmissions.
-It improves everything great from its predecessor and smooths out some of the rough edges, especially in terms of productions.
+It improves everything great from its predecessor and smooths out some of the rough edges, especially in terms of production.
 They released a deluxe version a year later, which included some of the [best instrumental versions](https://www.youtube.com/watch?v=j7l7ekbR-9c) I've every heard.
 3. **Divisions** deviates from the classic Starset formula by having a much more futuristic sound design with heavy industrial influences.
 The narrative takes a leap forward in terms of storytelling and discusses dystopian themes like surveillance, human-machine integration and oppressive systems.
 4. **Horizons** on the other hand is much more introspective and emotionally driven.
 It's polished, melodic, calm and has a pop-style production, making it more accessible to newer audiences while still retaining the cinematic rock identity.

 When listening to music, I tend to focus on the sound and the emotion it conveys.
 To me, a melodic, powerful chorus makes a good song.
 Lyrics tend to play a background role, which is shame, because I've seen comments comparing Starset's singer Dustin Bates to a human thesaurus.
 So I took this post as an opportunity to analyze some of my favorite songs.
+If you are not interested in that find of stuff, feel free to [skip this part](#symbolism).

 ### Otherworldly
 [Otherworldly](https://www.youtube.com/watch?v=l_MtK_kPtNU) is a prime example for the emotional lyrics and pop-style production of Horizons.
 Like most songs of the album, it follows the classic ABABCB structure (verse, chorus, verse, chorus, bridge, chorus).
-It's a typical love song in which the narrator describes his feelings.
+It's a love song in which the narrator describes his feelings.
 The song culminates in probably the best bridge of the album:

 > I wanna become lucid<br>
 > Clear, just like a window<br>